 So Moses declared to the children of Israel the feasts of the Lord.
 (Leviticus 23)

 Notice that though this was a part of the Mosaic covenant with Israel, it gives us a glimpse into the heart of God for all His people.
-He desires rest so that we may take time to assess the true meaning in life: worship of God and taking care of the other.
-As we rest, we also remember and rejoice in what God has done, assess where we still fall short, and look forward to what God is still going to do!
+He desires rest so that we may take time to assess the things of true value in life: worship of God and taking care of the other.
+As we rest, we also remember and rejoice in what God has done, judge where we still fall short, and look forward to what God is still going to do!

-We see that two major feasts have already been fulfilled by Jesus (on Passover) and the sending of His Holy Spirit (on Pentecost) and so we look forward with faith to the last major feast (Feast of Tabernacles) being fulfilled by Christ’s return and the setting up of His millennial kingdom where He finally tabernacles (dwells) with man forever!
-To see how interconnected these feast are to our promised rest, it was on the last day of the Feast of Tabernacles that Jesus stood up saying:
+Looking closer, we see that these feasts have also been fully or partially fulfilled by Jesus: His crucifixion on Passover, His burial on the Feast of Unleavened Bread, His resurrection on the Feast of Firstfruits and the sending of His Holy Spirit on Pentecost.
+Similarly, many see the Feast of Trumpets, the Day of Atonement and the Feast of Tabernacles pointing to the future of Christ’s return and the setting up of His millennial kingdom where He finally tabernacles (dwells) with man forever!
+To see how interconnected these feasts are to our promised rest, it was also on the last day of the Feast of Tabernacles that Jesus stood up saying:

 "If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."
 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.
 (John 7:37-39)